Alcaro/Arlib/arlib/sandbox/README.txt

 Future - Networking
 -------------------

-Of course there are more features that could make sense.
+There are, of course, more features that could make sense.
 For example, perhaps some sandboxed children should access the network.
 This isn't part of this project, but like everything else I've chosen to exclude, it's architecturally possible.